 Deirdre Melvin is our Arts Access Officer.
 Deirdre also joined the team in 2021 after working for many years at Hawk's Well Theatre, Sligo.
 Her role involves creating access to the arts for everyone in the community including our schools and creative learning programmes and our beloved RoolaBoola Children's Arts Festival.
 Deirdre loves meeting new people and she's looking forward to getting to know our audiences.
 Contact Deirdre: firstname.lastname@example.org

-Our friendly coffee-shop staff are waiting to meet and greet you.
-The coffee shop is open Monday to Friday from 10.00am – 5.30pm and on Saturday from 11.00am -- 5.30pm.
+Our friendly coffee-shop team are always waiting to meet and greet you.
+Angela, Anne and Eileen always have a smile and warm welcome for everyone who walks through our doors.
+The coffee shop is open Monday to Friday from 10.00am – 5.00pm and on Saturday from 11.00am -- 4.00pm.

 Nuriyah Nuriyah - or Ria to us - is our cleaner.
 She ensures that the place is sparkling for our visitors.
 If you’re here when she’s at work, watch out for her sunny smile.

 Marie Farrell is the retired founding Director of the Linenhall.

 The Linenhall Arts Centre is a Company Limited by Guarantee, governed by a Board of Trustees, who volunteer their time and expertise.
 Membership of the company is currently restricted to current and past board members.
 A committee is reviewing our membership structure with a view to broadening its base.